The Tin Man ruled out of Hong Kong Sprint with fever

-The dual QIPCO British Champions Series winner, who won the Diamond Jubilee Stakes at Royal Ascot in the summer, was due to represent James Fanshawe in the Group One event over six furlongs at Sha Tin.
+The dual QIPCO British Champions Series winner, who won the Diamond Jubilee Stakes at Royal Ascotresxeytsyrrssyetsqzzzyuwzexsasdr in the summer, was due to represent James Fanshawe in the Group One event over six furlongs at Sha Tin.

 However, the Hong Kong Jockey Club has announced the five-year-old Equiano gelding will miss the race.

 A statement on www.hkjc.com read: “Dr Peter Curl, executive manager, veterinary regulation has advised the stewards that The Tin Man, trained by Mr James Fanshawe and entered to run in the Hong Kong Sprint, presented with a fever after arriving in Hong Kong.